 - MHPSS responses must be grounded in the context.
-Outside of the COVID-19 outbreak, what are the pre-existing and ongoing issues within this community?
+Outside of the COVID-19 outbreak, what are the preexisting and ongoing issues within this community?
 These issues cannot be separated from the MHPSS response. - As the virus spreads to other countries, there must not be a one size fits all approach to addressing the mental health and psychosocial needs of the population. - Within each context, it is necessary to understand the needs of specific groups within the population who might experience barriers to accessing information, care and support or be at higher risk of infection.
 MHPSS support should be accessible and adapted appropriately for the needs of children (Intervention 3), older adults (Intervention 1), people with disabilities (Intervention 2), and other vulnerable groups (e.g. people with compromised immune systems and minority ethnic groups).
-Consideration must also be made for the specific needs of women, men, girls and boys. - MHPSS approaches need to evolve and adapt to the needs of each population affected by COVID-19 and at different times of the outbreak. (i.e., before, during and after high infection rates). - Preparedness will considerably improve and accelerate the response at the onset of an outbreak.
+Consideration must also be made for the specific needs of women, men, girls and boys. - If the response to disease outbreaks such as COVID-19 is to be effective and not reproduce or perpetuate gender and health inequities, it is important that gender norms, roles, and relations that influence women's and men's differential vulnerability to infection, exposure to pathogens, and treatment received, as well as how these may differ among different groups of women and men, are considered and addressed.1 - MHPSS approaches need to evolve and adapt to the needs of each population affected by COVID-19 and at different times of the outbreak. (i.e., before, during and after high infection rates). - Preparedness will considerably improve and accelerate the response at the onset of an outbreak.
 Countries where the epidemic hasn't yet spread need to prepare a possible MHPSS response.
-Such countries should use the current response to the COVID-19 outbreak, and MHPSS work done during previous outbreaks, to guide their preparation. - Example: COVID-19 MHPSS activities used in China^{7.8.9} might not be relevant in other countries or may need adaptations to fit the new context (including adaptations to culture, language, health and social systems, etc.). - Strengthen MHPSS in the COVID-19 response - MHPSS should be a core component of any public health response. - Understanding and addressing mental health and psychosocial considerations will be key to stopping transmission and preventing the risk of long-term repercussion on the population's wellbeing and capacity to cope with adversity.
+Such countries should use the current response to the COVID-19 outbreak, and MHPSS work done during previous outbreaks, to guide their preparation. - Example: COVID-19 MHPSS activities used in China^{7,8,9} might not be relevant in other countries or may need adaptations to fit the new context (including adaptations to culture, language, health and social systems, etc.).

+Strengthen MHPSS in the COVID-19 response